BlueBrain/VessMorphoVis/README.md

 Co-director of the Blue Brain Project
 [felix.schuermann@epfl.ch](samuel.lapere@epfl.ch)

-Should you have any questions concerning press enquiriries, please contact:
+Should you have any questions concerning press enquiries, please contact:

 __Kate Mullins__
 Communications